TelenorNorway/telenoridplus-integration-guide/logout.md

 ## Get Started

 Use this endpoint to end the user session.
 This endpoint takes an ID token and logs the user out.
-The Telenor service using the TelenorID\+ endpoint has the role as [https://en.wikipedia.org/wiki/Relying_party](Relying Party(RP))
+The Telenor service using the TelenorID\+ endpoint has the role as [Relying Party(RP)](https://en.wikipedia.org/wiki/Relying_party)

-* The service endpoint for logout can be retrieved  here: [https://id.telenor.no/.well-known/openid-configuration](Telenor ID\+ discovery endpoint "end_session_endpoint")
+* The service endpoint for logout can be retrieved  here: [Telenor ID\+ discovery endpoint "end_session_endpoint"](https://id.telenor.no/.well-known/openid-configuration)
-* The logout API follows the specification: [https://openid.net/specs/openid-connect-rpinitiated-1_0.html](OpenID Connect RP-Initiated Logout 1.0)
+* The logout API follows the specification: [OpenID Connect RP-Initiated Logout 1.0](https://openid.net/specs/openid-connect-rpinitiated-1_0.html)

 ## Logout flow